daxus4/graduation_grade/README.md

 # graduation_grade

-Application that help you to calculate your graduation grade
+Application that help you to calculate your graduation grade.

 ## Getting Started